Easter in Armenia (Zatik): A Tradition You Don’t Just See — You Feel

 • Wine — joy and celebration

-Many families also grow wheat or lentil sprouts in advance — a quiet but powerful symbol of new life.
+Many families also grow wheat or lentil sprouts in advance, symbolizing new life and growth.

 Armenian Easter table red eggs fish lavash herbs traditional food Zatik